 You can then click on the "Start" button (bottom left) to actually perform the firmware update.
 This should take maybe 15 seconds, and show "Success" when done.
-Turn the module off and back on to resume normal operation.
-You may like to check that the "About" screen shows the expected firmware version.
+Turn the module off and back on to

 Next time you run the tool, you may see this dialog: